Dominance signal: Electrical dominance signals

 Electric signalling is a mode of communication often used by aquatic animals living in murky water.
 Electric signalling can minimize fighting costs and allow dominance to be exerted in low visibility conditions.
-In Electric Fish (Sternarchorhynchus), the frequency of electric organ discharge signals the dominance status of individuals.
+In electric fish (Sternarchorhynchus), the frequency of electric organ discharge signals the dominance status of individuals.

 Underlying mechanisms

 Dominance signals, like other animal behaviours, have internal underlying mechanisms that allow for the external display to occur.
 Underlying mechanisms may include hormones, sensory organs, cognitive maps, spatial memory, associative learning, brain structure, mental representations and neural morphology.

 Dominance signalling in animals is often a result of hormone changes.
 Hormones can work in either positive feedback loops or negative feedback loops and can alter the phenotypes of behaviour.
-In pūkeko (Porphyrio porphyrio melanotus), for example, badge display is an indicator of dominance.
-It has been found that altering a pūkeko's badge can actually change androgen circulation and can cause feedback effects on the individuals physiology.
-In a field study by Cody Dey, researchers found that pūkeko which had the apparent size of their frontal shield decreased, received more aggression and also decreased their true shield relative to individuals who did not have their apparent shield size altered.
+In Australasian swamphen (Porphyrio porphyrio melanotus), for example, badge display is an indicator of dominance.
+It has been found that altering a bird's badge can actually change androgen circulation and can cause feedback effects on the individuals physiology.
+In a field study by Cody Dey, researchers found that birds which had the apparent size of their frontal shield decreased, received more aggression and also decreased their true shield relative to individuals who did not have their apparent shield size altered.